Endometriosis And Infertility: Minimally Invasive Endometriosis Excision Protects Fertility

 Endometriosis is a painful chronic condition that occurs when cells, similar to those in the lining of the uterus, are discovered in the pelvic cavity.
 In rare cases, endometriosis has been found in other areas of the body, including the lungs and in the brain.
 These cells behave like the cells found in the uterine lining, and each month the surrounding tissue can become irritated.
 Inflammation from endometriosis may lead to scar tissue or pelvic adhesions which can result in severe pain with every monthly cycle.
 If ignored, the pain can become constant.

 Endometriosis can develop at any time during a woman’s life, and sometimes as early as a woman’s first menstrual cycle.
-Symptoms are often debilitating and may include painful periods, pain with sex, pain with using the bathroom, and heavy bleeding.
+Symptoms are often debilitating and may include painful periods, pain with sex, pain with using the bathroom, heavy bleeding, and infertility.
 While women suffering from endometriosis may not look sick, they can sometimes be in so much discomfort that they aren’t even able to leave their beds — affecting school, work, and personal relationships.

 After trying to get pregnant for four years, Brittany — a CIGC patient — suspected a pre-existing dermoid ovarian cyst was the cause of her fertility issues, and she sought out a specialist.